Patrick-Chukwu/MySuperRepo/vue_projects/vue01/README.md

 ## Vue APIs
 Vue offers two API styles: Options API and Composition API

+## Attribute binding
+In Vue, mustaches are only used for text interpolation.
+To bind an attribute to a dynamic value, we use the v-bind directive:
+`<div v-bind:id="dynamicId"></div>
+`
+The part after the colon `(:id)` is the "argument" of the directive.
+Here, the element's `id` attribute will be synced with the `dynamicId` property from the component's state.

+Because v-bind is used so frequently, it has a dedicated shorthand syntax:
  ## Directives:
+ A directive is a special attribute that starts with the v- prefix.
+They are part of Vue's template syntax.
+Similar to text interpolations, directive values are JavaScript expressions that have access to the component's state
+ ### types of directives
  - v-model is like an html attribute.
 It binds a variable to an input and displays it.
  It is called data-binding with two ways data directives
 - v-if: it displays its content if the variable is truthy and otherwise does not display it at all in the dom